What is the standardized nutrition label on all packaged food called?

 Study for the Direct Care Worker Test.
 Review important topics with flashcards and multiple-choice questions, each with explanations.
 Prepare effectively for your exam!

-The standardized nutrition label on all packaged food is commonly referred to as the Nutrition Facts Label.
-This label provides essential information about the nutritional content of food products, including details about calories, fats, carbohydrates, proteins, vitamins, and minerals.
-The purpose of the Nutrition Facts Label is to help consumers make informed food choices by presenting the nutritional value of a serving in a clear and consistent manner.
+The standardized nutrition label on all packaged food is called the Nutrition Facts Label.
+This label provides essential information about the nutritional content of a food product, including details such as serving size, calories, fats, carbohydrates, sugars, protein, and various vitamins and minerals.
+The purpose of this label is to help consumers make informed choices about their food, facilitating better nutritional decisions and awareness of what they are consuming.

 Subscribe